Electoral Endorsement Process

-Ahead of 2024, members of the chapter are formalizing rules and procedures to help ensure accountability and further interests of the working class.
+Members of the chapter are formalizing rules and procedures to help ensure future accountability from any candidates we endorse.

-The endorsement process will be presented to the chapter membership for a vote in July 2023.
+The endorsement process will be presented to the chapter membership for a vote when ready.

 Pine and Roses